5 Types of House Plants Every Home Should Have

 If your goal is to turn your home into an indoor garden but you don't have an endless amount of time to care for your plant babies, then you're going to want to be strategic about the plants you buy.
 If you diversify your plant picks and place them thoughtfully (some hanging up near the ceiling, others in large pots set on the floor), you can give your home a lush green look without caring for dozens of plants each week.
-In the Real Simple Home, you'll find five types of houseplants the designers used to give the impression that the house is filled with greenery.
+In both the 2018 and 2019 Real Simple Homes, you'll find five types of houseplants the designers used to give the impression that the houses are filled with greenery.
 Follow the ideas below to turn your own home into an indoor oasis.

 2 Tiny Cheer-Me-Ups (for the bathroom and bedside tables)

 No matter your home decor style, every home can benefit from tiny plants that cheer up bathroom ledges, bedside tables, and living room side tables.
 Small, low-maintenance plants like succulents are ideal in this situation.
 Order a set of several potted succulents, then scatter them on all the little surfaces around your home.

-To buy: Assorted Live Potted Succulents, $23, worldmarket.com.
+To buy: Assorted Live Potted Succulents, from $23, worldmarket.com.

 3 A Faux Plant (Shh...no one has to know)

-Most homes have at least one spot that gets absolutely zero sunlight—in the Real Simple Home, it's the pretty patterned laundry room.
+Most homes have at least one spot that gets absolutely zero sunlight—in the 2018 Real Simple Home, it was the pretty patterned laundry room.
 Rather than move real plants periodically to the window, go the no-maintenance route and invest in a faux plant (or two) that will thrive without light or water, yet will still perk up the space.

 4 Trailing Plants (for shelves and window sills)

 Plants set on countertops and tables are great, but to add more visual interest, invest in trailing plants that can sit on shelves or in a hanging basket.
-On the shelf above the desk, a dangling succulent looks at home.
-And in the kitchen at the Real Simple Home, a pothos hangs near the window, where its leafy vine trails down the side of the pot.
 Ivy, pothos, string of pearls, and spider plants are all great options.

 5 A Large Plant in an Elevated Stand